evanthegrayt/bulk-delete-slack-files/README.md

 ### Usage
 - You can modify the file to be executable and put in your path, or call it explicitly with `ruby delete_slack_files.rb`
-- Run this with `-h` for help, `-t` for test, or no opts to actually delete files.
+- Run this with `-t` for test, or no arguments to actually delete files.
-- Run with `-h` for all available options
+- Run with `-h` to see all available options